Biden declares pandemic reset, saying covid ‘need no longer control our lives’

 They urged officials to prepare for a wide range of scenarios.
 In the best case, they said, infections might continue declining with no new variant emerging that would be capable of reinfecting large numbers of people, according to two individuals familiar with the discussions who spoke on the condition of anonymity.
 In the worst case, the administration would need to prepare for another omicron-like variant that is able to reinfect and sicken those who are vaccinated or had previous infections.

-“We need to be prepared for our new normal, or another new surge,” said Michael Osterholm, director of the Center for infectious-disease Research and Policy at the University of Minnesota and a member of Biden’s covid-19 transition task force.
+“We need to be prepared for our new normal, or another new surge,” said Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota and a member of Biden’s covid-19 transition task force.
 “We’ve got to do both.”

-To prepare for the worst case, Osterholm and other experts said the administration needs to help states make better decisions about mitigation measures and ensure ample supplies of vaccines, tests, antivirals and masks.
-Some privately worry the administration has spent too much time addressing “yesterday’s problem,” rather taking more creative approaches, according to an individual familiar with the discussions.
+To prepare for the worst case, Osterholm and other experts said the administration needs to help states make better decisions about mitigation measures and ensure there are ample supplies of vaccines, tests, antivirals and masks.
+Some privately worry the administration has spent too much time addressing “yesterday’s problem,” rather taking more creative approaches, according to a person familiar with the discussions.

 The administration had ramped up preparedness during the omicron surge, including purchasing hundreds of millions of rapid tests, making N95 masks freely available in pharmacies and boosting production of antivirals.
 While those steps came too late to really blunt the impact of omicron, experts and administration officials say it will help them be better prepared for another variant.